ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/README.md

 Hello.
 Here is my [In-Class Exercise: King County Cumulative Case Counts](King County Demo.md)!

 ## In-Class Exercise: Coronavirus in the U.S.: Latest Map and Case Count
 Hello.
-Here is my [In-Class Exercise: Coronavirus in the U.S., Latest Map and Case Count]()
+Here is my [In-Class Exercise: Visualizing the Coronavirus using Tableau](Visualizing the Coronavirus using Tableau.md)

 ## In-Class Exercise: Ranking of News Media by Consumer Trust
 Hello.
 Here is my [In-Class Exercise: Ranking of News Media by Consumer Trust](Trust in News Media.md)!